mgiulini/github_workshop/README.md

 ```bash
   git push -u origin create_docs
 ```
-Why not the standard git push here?
-The remote server does not know anything about the create_docs branch yet.
-With this command we specify that a branch create_docs should be created on the remote server, and that this should be connected to the create_docs branch available locally.
-Every future git pull/git push command on the local branch will fetch/deliver content to the linked remote branch.
+Why not the standard `git push` here?
+The remote server does not know anything about the `create_docs` branch yet.
+With this command we specify that a branch `create_docs` must be created on the remote server, and that this should be connected to the `create_docs` branch available locally.
+Every future `git pull`/`git push` command on the local branch will fetch/deliver content to the linked remote branch.

 ![image](figures/push_upstream.png)